Action/emotion

 Dreaming About Foreboding: Meaning, Psychology & Symbolism

-Dreams of foreboding can reflect underlying anxieties or unresolved issues in waking life.
+Dreams of foreboding often reflect underlying anxieties or unresolved emotional tensions.

 Written by: DreamMeaning Editorial Team